craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/site-plugins.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Install a plugin in development from a Studio local folder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For developers who want to test out their plugins before submitting to the CrafterCMS Marketplace, CrafterCMS provides a CLI command ``copy-plugin`` for installing a plugin from a Studio local folder into a site using the ``crafter-cli``.
+For developers who want to test out their plugins before submitting to the CrafterCMS Marketplace, CrafterCMS provides a CLI command ``copy-plugin`` for installing a plugin from a Studio local folder into a project using the ``crafter-cli``.

 Let's take a look at an example to show how to install a plugin using the CrafterCMS cli ``copy-plugin`` command.
-We'll use a site named ``mysite`` where we will be installing the plugin, and the plugin we want to install located in ``/Users/myuser/plugins/sidebar-plugin``
+We'll use a project named ``mysite`` where we will be installing the plugin, and the plugin we want to install located in ``/Users/myuser/plugins/sidebar-plugin``

-To install the plugin ``sidebar-plugin`` to our site ``mysite``, we'll run the ``copy-plugin`` command like below:
+To install the plugin ``sidebar-plugin`` to our project ``mysite``, we'll run the ``copy-plugin`` command like below:

 .. code-block:: bash